Drains Cleared

 CCTV Drain Survey

 Buyers of a 1920s semi in the S15 postcode commissioned a CCTV survey before completion.
-The survey revealed two problems: pinhole corrosion scattered across the main copper run (Yorkshire Water's soft water at work), and a belly in the final 10 metres where the drain dipped below optimal gradient—a classic failure in older Woodhouse combined sewers.
+The survey revealed two problems: pinhole corrosion scattered across the main copper run (Yorkshire Water's variable-hardness water at work), and a belly in the final 10 metres where the drain dipped below optimal gradient—a classic failure in older Woodhouse combined sewers.
 Heavy rain would surcharge this low section into the garden.
 The sellers agreed to fund copper-to-plastic replacement and gradient correction.
-Without the Woodhouse CCTV survey, this £3,200 liability would have landed on the new owners.
+Ignored for long enough, this kind of fault can cause serious water damage and a costly repair.

 This describes typical work performed by engineers in our network.
 Names and specific details have been omitted to protect customer privacy.